general terms and conditions

 6.3.
 We may destroy documents relating to a matter when we consider that we do not need to keep them, failing which we reserve the right to charge for our storage costs.

 6.4.
-We are obliged by law to archive all files once the matter is closed.
+We are legally compelled to archive all files once the matter is closed.
 The original evidence or documents that have been entrusted to us are returned to you.
 Archives are kept for a period of five years from the matter’s closing date and are automatically destroyed at the end of the five-year period.

 7.1.
 Without prejudice to your right to bring a claim against us providing the relevant services, you agree, to the extent such agreement is enforceable under applicable law and regulations, that there is no assumption of a personal duty of care by, and you will not bring any claim against, any Relationship Partner or other member, shareholder or employee or lawyer of, or consultant to us.